 Solution: Higher quality education does exist in The Gambia but parents often cannot afford to send their children to these schools.
 The Kerr Alhagi Mallik Scholarship Fund leverages the investment that parents are making in their children with supplemental scholarships that assist with costs such as lab fees, textbooks, computer fees, uniforms and shoes, paper, pencils, pens, daily commuting costs (there are no school buses), and sometimes lunch costs to be able to stay after school for extra study sessions.
 Since there is no middle or high school within daily commuting distance to the village, the parents of KAM students make arrangements for their children to stay with relatives or family friends in other towns.

 Dollars go a long way when they are converted into the Gambian currency of Dalasi.
-For the cost of a Friday night out, you can team up with a parent in Kerr Alhagi Mallik and give their child a year of higher quality education.
-Donations of any amount make a difference whether it's $25 or $1000.
+For the cost of a Friday night out, you can team up with a parent in Kerr Alhagi Mallik and give their child a year of education.
+Donations of any amount make a difference whether it's $25 or $500.
+Click the Donate button below and choose any amount you wish.
+If you can make it monthly, check the "Make this a monthly donation" box.

 To donate multiples of $25, simply change the "unit" number; for example, to donate $250, change the unit number to 10.